A+| A| A-|

 DETAILS OF SIGNIFICANT CHANGES (I.E., CHANGES OF 25% OR MORE) IN KEY FINANCIAL RATIO AND CHANGE IN RETURN ON NETWORTH ALONGWITH DETAILED EXPLANATIONS

-Key Financial ratios F. Y. 2023-24 F. Y. 2022-23 % change Explanation for Significant Changes
+Key Financial ratios FY 2024-25 FY 2023-24 % change Explanation for Significant Changes

-Interest Coverage ratio 33.48 27.09 23.58 Increase on account of higher net profit achieved during the year.
+Interest Coverage ratio 6.20 33.48 (81.48) Decrease on account of lower EBITDA achieved during the year

-Net Profit Margin (%) 7.68 6.26 22.74 Change on account of higher Profit durig the year.
+Net Profit Margin (%) (3.03) 7.68 (139.45) Change on account of loss incurred durig the year.

 MANAGERIAL REMUNERATION AND PARTICULARS OF EMPLOYEES

-The disclosures with respect to the remuneration of Directors and employees as required under Section 197 of Companies Act, 2013 read with Rule 5 (1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 along with a statement containing particulars of employees as required under Section 197 of Companies Act, 2013 read with Rule 5 (2) and (3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is annexed herewith and marked Annexure- 5 and forms part of this report.
+The disclosures with respect to the remuneration of Directors and employees as required under Section 197 of Companies Act, 2013 read with Rule 5 (1) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 along with a statement containing particulars of employees as required under Section 197 of Companies Act, 2013 read with Rule 5 (2) and (3) of the Companies (Appointment and Remuneration of Managerial Personnel) Rules, 2014 is annexed herewith and marked as Annexure- 5 and forms part of this report.

 DETAILS OF APPLICATION MADE OR ANY PROCEEDING PENDING UNDER THE INSOLVENCY AND BANKRUPTCY CODE, 2016